Can You Live Without the Sweetness of Sugar in Your Food Storage?

-Shelf Life: Granulated sugar has a 30 year shelf life.
+Shelf Life: Granulated sugar has 30 years of shelf life.

 Storage Conditions: You should store all forms of granulated store sugar in a cool, dry location, not the refrigerator.
 Moisture makes granulated sugar hard and lumpy.
 Once this happens, it creates problems in usage and there is no easy method to restore lumpy sugar.
 Always store all sugars in an odor free area.
 Sugar can absorb strong odors – even through plastic packaging.

 Honey and other sugar syrups should not be allowed to get too hot or freeze – this will encourage crystallization.
-Heat will also darken color and alter flavor in sugar syrups and honey.
-If your honey becomes crystalized, it’s not lost.
+The heat will also darken the color and alter the flavor in sugar syrups and honey.
+If your honey becomes crystallized, it’s not lost.
 All you need to do is introduce gentle heat to the container and it will become liquid again.
 I’ve placed my big containers outside on a sunny day, popped smaller canning jars of honey into the microwave, and placed medium size containers in a bowl of hot water.